-This section describes the options presented under the Files Tab of the preferences dialogue.
+This section describes the options presented under the File Filters Tab of the preferences dialogue.

 - Show hidden files or folders